BestSolution-at/quak/docs/AUTHORIZATION.md

 `url-paths[]` : a list of permitted paths, written with regular expressions.

-`is-write` : true if it is a write permission, false if it is only a read permission.
+`may-publish` : true if user has right to publish, false if has only read right.